GoogleContainerTools/skaffold/docs/design_proposals/configurable-kubecontext.md

 it is in the place where users configure all aspects of their pipeline.
 In addition, it allows to define the kubecontext per Skaffold profile.

-However, it also has questionable implications:

-- `skaffold.yaml` is meant to be shared, but kubecontext names vary across users.
-  Sharing therefore makes only sense in a corporate setting where context names are the same across many users.
-  There is however a risk of abuse in settings where sharing the context name does not make sense, for example in open source projects.
-- Due to profile activation by Skaffold profiles, there can be confusing/surprising situations.
-  For example, the current context is `minikube` and activates some profile.
-  This profile is deploying to a different kubecontext `gke_abc_123`.
-This can be surprising to the user.
-  A solution could be to forbid specifying a kubecontext in a profile if it is activated by a kubecontext (and validate that).

 A natural place for the config in `skaffold.yaml` is in `latest.DeployConfig`, resulting in a json path `deploy.kubeContext`.

+Profiles have a double role, because they may override the kubecontext to a different value as before, but they may also be activated by a kubecontext.
+To catch unexpected behavior, the profile activation will perform the following logic:

+1. All profiles are checked if they become active with the _original_ kubecontext.
+2. If any profile was activated by the current kubecontext, the effective kubecontext may not change.
+   In other words, the effective kubecontext _after_ profile activation must match the kubecontext _before_ profile activation.
+   - If the context has changed, return an error.
+   - If the context has not changed, continue.

+It is therefore possible that subsequent profiles repeatedly switch the kubecontext, in which case the last one wins.

+For example, the following sequence will result in an error:

+- The current context is `minikube` and activates some profile.
+- Some profile also overrides the kubecontext and deploys to kubecontext `gke_abc_123`.
+- Thus the `minikube`-specific profile would be deployed to `gke_abc_123`, and this will be forbidden.

+**Note**: `skaffold.yaml` is meant to be shared, but kubecontext names vary across users.
+Sharing therefore makes only sense in a corporate setting where context names are the same across different machines.

 #### Option in global Skaffold config
 Specifying a default kubecontext globally is straightforward.
 For example, via new config option